 You will find they are of higher quality than such products found at the dollar store.
 They will probably be cheaper too.

 You will find grooming products in “travel,” and, “fun,” sizes repackaged into discount packs in dollar stores.
 These discount packs are marked up to optimize profit and make you pay more for less relatively by volume.

 Every time you buy $1 or $2 batteries at the dollar store, you are being ripped off on quality.

-Dollar stores batteries feature off-brand names for a reason.
-Most brand name batteries, like Duracell or Energizer, are alkaline batteries.
+Dollar store batteries feature off-brand names for a reason.
+Most brand-name batteries, like Duracell or Energizer, are alkaline batteries.